What does it take to lose weight and keep it off when you’re addicted to junk food?

 - Prepared foods, most canned foods, and fast foods

 I also and avoid wheat, dairy, and oil.
-As I learn more I am finding that it is possible that I can get enough EFAs from plant foods and take an algae-based supplement.
+I eat fish or eggs a few times a month though that could change.
+As I learn more, I am finding that it is possible that I can get enough EFAs from plant foods and take an algae-based supplement.

 - I follow this guide by The Center For Nutrition Studies.

-- Forks over Knives has great recipes and meal plans.
+- Forks over Knives has excellent recipes and meal plans.

 There are two main paradigms for healthy diets for food addiction